Contact Us for a Free Consultation (213) 542-0979

 Law enforcement must have probable cause that there's going to be drugs found in the home.

-If they find drugs on that person multiple times, they might have an argument that drugs are being sold from that home.
+If they find drugs on that person multiple times, they might argue that drugs are being sold from that home.
+They could get an informant to do a transaction, which can take place inside the home.

 Maybe they can follow some drugs to the home.
 So, these are all ways they might be able to get a search warrant to get inside your home to be able to find drugs.
 If they find drugs, they can then use those drugs against you.